Three Reasons Job Seekers Prefer Sustainable Companies

 Discover how good corporate citizenship and sustainable business practices attract and help retain top-notch talent for your firm.

 NBS regularly spotlights key sustainability issues for business leaders.
 These issues have been identified by NBS’s Leadership Council, a group of Canadian businesses recognized for their governance and leadership in sustainability.
 This month, we look at how sustainability helps companies attract and retain quality employees.
-Doctors David Jones and Chelsea Willness identify three ways that companies can use sustainability initiatives to draw the best talent.
+Researchers David Jones (University of Vermont) and Chelsea Willness (University of Saskatchewan) identify three ways that companies can use sustainability initiatives to draw the best talent.

 Surveys consistently show that many people claim